Ramesh Damani Latest Portfolio 2018

 Ramesh Damani’s portfolio is studded with a number of multibagger stocks.
 His latest portfolio is as follows.
 We will update the portfolio on a regular basis so that investors can keep a track of what stocks he is buying and selling.

-There are only three stocks where Ramesh Damani has a holding in excess of 1%.
+As of 31st December 2017, there are only two stocks where Ramesh Damani has a holding in excess of 1%.
 These are the following.

 |Name||Price||Net Worth (Rs crore)||Nos of shares Held|